mlkt12/java-exception-logger/README.md

 # java-exception-logger
-How to log exceptions to file
+How to log exceptions in file